Most Common Oral Exam Topics

 Know your examiner before you walk in

 Every DPE has patterns.
-Get a personalized brief based on reports from pilots who tested with your examiner.
+Read first-hand reports from pilots who tested with your examiner.